Chethu-br/Hotel-Reservation-Dashboard/Readme.md

 # Hotel Reservation Dashboard

 ## Objective:
-To address these challenges, this project aims to develop a Hotel Reservation Dashboard using Microsoft Power BI.
+This project aims to develop a Hotel Reservation Dashboard using Microsoft Power BI.
 The dashboard will:

 1. Provide real-time, interactive visualizations of reservation data.
 2. Consolidate data from multiple sources into a single, unified platform.